aptos-foundation/AIPs/aips/wallet-standard.md

 - Migrate to the [new TypeScript SDK](https://github.com/aptos-labs/aptos-ts-sdk)
   - Or hold a conversion layer from the new TypeScript SDK types to the legacy TypeScipt SDK types
 - Register the wallet so it will be discoverable by the dapp
-- Implementation of a Wallet class that conforms with the new standard
+- Implementation of a AptosWallet class that conforms with the new standard

 ## Rationale